zerjioang/template-project-go/README.md

 * Default SECURITY policy set up.
 * License Block.

+## Steps after cloning the repository

+Go to Github project settings and add the following secrets for

+* CODECOV:
+* SEMGREP:`SEMGREP_APP_TOKEN`

 ## Contributing

 Everybody is welcome to contribute to the project.
 Please check out the [**Contribution Steps**](CONTRIBUTING.md) for instructions about how to proceed.